 102. The strategic focus to address these challenges included emphasis on lifestyle behaviours to tackle the risk factors of NCDs, improving primary health care, raising the quality of healthcare services and managing and responding effectively to natural disasters, disease outbreaks and other emergencies.
 In terms of climate change and disaster resilience every health development project is inclusive of resilience development.
-Four of the health organizations, the Ministry of Health (MOH), the National Health Services (NHS), the National Kidney Foundation Services (NKFS) and the Samoa Red Cross Society SRCS50 have developed Disaster and Emergency Response Plans.
+Four of the health organizations, the Ministry of Health (MOH), the National Health Services (NHS), the National Kidney Foundation Services (NKFS) and the Samoa Red Cross Society SRCS have developed Disaster and Emergency Response Plans.

-105. Generally, pre-measles and COVID-19, Samoa was on track to achieve most of its health targets and indicators.
-There is early achievement of targets for Maternal and Child Health; there is some good progress on health behaviour targets for NCDs prevention for the period 2002 to 2013 such as increasing levels of physical exercise (28.5%) and reduction in tobacco use (13.3%) and alcohol use(12.4%),53 access to antenatal care and contraceptive services has increased and Total Fertility and Adolescent Fertility rates have decreased.
+track to achieve most of its health targets and indicators.
+There is early achievement of targets for Maternal and Child Health; there is some good progress on health behaviour targets for NCDs prevention for the period 2002 to 2013 such as increasing levels of physical exercise (28.5%) and reduction in tobacco use (13.3%) and alcohol use(12.4%), access to antenatal care and contraceptive services has increased and Total Fertility and Adolescent Fertility rates have decreased.
 Results for communicable diseases are generally positive with overall declining incidence and rates for HIV, Tuberculosis and Hepatitis B. As noted in Samoa's final MDGs report, the biggest health challenge for Samoa remains the high levels of premature deaths, illnesses and increasingly, disabilities from NCDs.